hw2-archive/upt/README.md

   you can keep .git folder when not in **--production** mode.
 This allow you to work with your repository.

 NOTE: you **MUST** know that after an update/install --force the .git folder will be **replaced with new one** from the repository.
-If you want avoid it atm, you need to add ".git" entry in
+If you want avoid it atm, you need to add ".git" or ".git/config" entry in
 "keep" upt.json array ( read below )
 ______